darold/pgtt/README.md

 	cd $libdir/plugins/
 	sudo ln -s ../pgtt.so

-Then it will be possible to use it using `LOAD '$libdir/plugins/pgtt.so';` To create and manage GTT using a non-superuser role you will have to grant the CREATE privilege on the `pgtt_schema` schema to the user.
+Then it will be possible to use it using `session_preload_libraries = '$libdir/plugins/pgtt'` in postgresql.conf To create and manage GTT using a non-superuser role you will have to grant the CREATE privilege on the `pgtt_schema` schema to the user.
+For example:

+	GRANT ALL ON SCHEMA pgtt_schema TO pgtt_user1;

 To run test execute the following command as superuser:

 	make installcheck

-An additional standalone test is provided to test the use of the extension in a dedicated schema "SESSION".
-The requisite is to remove these two lines from the pgtt.control file:
+An additional standalone test is provided to test the use of the extension as non superuser.
+The test can be executed using:

-	schema = 'pgtt_schema'
-	relocatable = false

-Then the tests can be executed using:

 	mkdir results
-	createdb gtt_relocation
+	createdb gtt_privilege
-	psql -d gtt_relocation -f test/relocation.sql > results/relocation.out 2>&1
+	LANG=C psql -d gtt_privilege -f test/privilege.sql > results/privilege.out 2>&1
-	diff results/relocation.out test/expected/relocation.out
+	diff results/privilege.out test/expected/privilege.out
-	dropdb gtt_relocation
+	dropdb gtt_privilege
+	dropuser pgtt_user1

 ### [Configuration](#configuration)